pygame/pygame/docs/reST/ref/freetype.rst

       calculations unless overriden specifically in the \`render()` or
       \`get_size()` calls, via the 'style' parameter.

-   .. attribute:: underscore

-      | :sl:`Gets or sets the face's underscore style`
-      | :sg:`underscore -> bool`

-      Gets or sets whether the text will be underscored.
-Unlike underline, the underscore is 1 pixel thick and is positioned descender pixels below the baseline.
-This is for compatibility with font.Font.

    .. attribute:: strong

       | :sl:`Gets or sets the face's strong style`